Attentional / Hyperactivity Problems

 - About 3-7% of school-aged children and 4% of adults have ADHD

-- About 25% of youth served by the Hawaii Department of Health have a diagnosis of ADHD
+- About 25% of youth served by the Hawaii Department of Health has a diagnosis of ADHD

 - ADHD is usually diagnosed before age 7